First Step in Selling your Security Alarm Business: Hire a Broker

 - Seamless or Undisclosed Ownership Transfer In the Eyes of Customers and Competitors

-We can assure you the best buyer for your security alarm company based on your individual needs.
+As professional brokers, we can assure you the best buyer for your security alarm business based on your individual needs when going through the steps to sell.
 For some, a private investment group would present you with the most comprehensive offer.
 For others, the continued goodwill and care of your customers would make a family-owned business a better fit for your security alarm company.
 Some security alarm business buyers even offer programs purchasing your assets upfront and allowing you to stay in business, earning additional money AFTER the sale.
-Whatever your expectations and individual needs may be, Legacy Consulting can help you meet them.
+Whatever your expectations and individual needs may be when selling your business, Legacy Consulting brokers can help you meet them.
+Get started by finding out how much your alarm company is worth with our free assessment.

 Experienced Security Alarm Business Brokers